FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/k8s/README.md

 **Details:**

 - Adds a Kubernetes cluster as a vCommander managed system
-- Supported in Completion and Command workflows
+- Supported in completion and command workflows

 **Workflows supporting this plug-in step:**